songwellxie/songwellxie.github.io/research.md

 layout: default
 ---

-## Graduate
+## Current Research
-I am doing the container technology on cloud platform to improve the resource utilization and work performance.
-There are some lab guides about docker and kubernetes.
+I maily take responsibility for the NFC system design and develplement, while I am also intersted in other areas of research, includes docker, smart grid.

 Note that all guides were made assume the readers have the fundamental linux system background, and know the [CloudLab](https://cloudlab.us/).

 ### Docker
 * YARN with docker container test